Safety car: 2024 Italian Grand Prix

 During a reconnaissance lap, a 2024 Aston Martin Vantage safety car spun out and crashed heavily at the Alboreto corner of the Monza Circuit on the Thursday of the 2024 Italian Grand Prix.
 Both the passenger and the driver, Bernd Mayländer, were safe, and no interruptions were reported as there was another safety car at the site if needed.
 The race itself went on without any safety car deployments, extending a streak of such that started after the 2024 Spanish Grand Prix.

 2023 IndyCar Monterey Grand Prix

-The high amount of caution laps during the 2023 IndyCar Monterey Grand Prix resulted in extended use of the Honda Civic pace car.
+The high amount of caution laps during the 2023 Firestone Grand Prix of Monterey resulted in extended use of the Honda Civic pace car.
 This eventually led to the pace car almost running out of fuel.
 The Civic was then shown being refuelled by hand.

 2018 Chevrolet Detroit Grand Prix Race #2

 During the opening pace laps of the 2018 Chevrolet Detroit Grand Prix IndyCar race (the second race of a doubleheader weekend at the Belle Isle street circuit), a 2019 Chevrolet Corvette ZR1 pace car leading the field and being driven by General Motors executive Mark Reuss lost control and crashed head-on into the left-hand retaining wall coming out of the exit of turn two of the track, shortly after leaving pit road.
 Neither Reuss nor Mark Sandy, an IndyCar official who was a passenger in the car, were injured in the crash and were able to exit the vehicle after the crash.
 The cars participating in the race, except one driven by Alexander Rossi, stopped on the track behind the wrecked car as safety crews and track workers cleaned up debris from the accident and removed the damaged vehicle.
 Rossi, who was to start the race from the pole position and was directly behind the pace car when the incident occurred, was the only driver to drive past the crash and returned to pit road afterwards, causing concern to his crew that he may have run over debris from the crash causing a puncture (though no damage to his car or tires was done).
 Approximately 20 minutes after the crash, the cars that were still on the track had their engines re-fired and were directed to drive to pit road in order to reset the starting grid for the race start.
 An identical back-up pace car of the same make and model was brought out to pace the field, this time driven by former IndyCar driver and official Oriol Servià who regularly drove the pace car during caution periods.
 The incident delayed the start of the race by over 30 minutes from its scheduled start time of 3:50pm local time.
 The race eventually went green sometime past 4:20pm.